-The above figure shows the histogram of the deflection angles, θ for g=0.6.
-In this study, we used g=0.6 as it appeared a suitable value to characterize aerosol scattering in the forward direction [13].
+The above figure shows the histogram of the deflection angles, $\theta$ for g = 0.6.
+In this study, we used g = 0.6 as it appeared a suitable value to characterize aerosol scattering in the forward direction [13].
 The focus was on modelling the aerosol scattering of photons.
 With anisotropy g equals to 0.6 indicates the forward directed scattering.
 Obviously from the formula, one can clearly see that more photons are scattered in the forward direction as the asymmetry parameter tends towards the positive value.

-Figure 3.
-Schematic diagram of a photon movement through a plane parallel aerosol layer, h is the height above the ground level the ground after passing through a highly scattering medium.
+Figure 3 shows examples of the photon propagation in a homogeneous turbid medium being scattered on its way to the ground level.
+Given the bias towards forward scatter, most photons reach the ground after passing through a highly scattering medium.
 The scatter is determined by considering the optical properties of the atmospheric aerosol.
 Figures 4 and 5 illustrate the transmittance and reflectance of photons versus optical depth for three representative solar zenith angles.
 The aerosol optical depth as well as the incident angle of the photon have a significantly impact on the number of photons reaching the ground.
 Some photons are scattered back to the top of the atmosphere and their fraction to the total number of launched photons gives the reflection values of the turbid medium while the transmission values are given by the ratio of the transmitted ones to the total number of launched photons from the top of the atmosphere.